BJWRD/docker-mysql-backups/README.md

      docker secret ls

 Enter Image 3

+### 2. Consuming the Secret
+Once the Secret has been created, it will then need to be consumed by a service.

+      docker service create --name mysql_db --secret my_secret mysql

+Enter Image 4

+Enter the following command for service verification -

+      docker service ls

+Enter Image 5

+Now only the created service is able to use the password, and since our service is running one container, only this container can see the secret.
+In other words, when a secret is attached to a service, only this service and its tasks have access to this sensitive data.
+The secret is now stored to a temporary file system (tmpfs) under */run/secrets/my_secret*

+For further verification that the running Container is using the Secret service enter the following command -

+      docker exec -it <Docker PID> cat /run/secret/my_secret

 ## Run MySQL Container
 Before we begin the MySQL Setup, we need to ensure that Docker and Docker-Compose has been installed on the VM you are using.
 Please follow the steps within the 'Prerequisites' section to get started.